Sage Bambino Plus Review

 Well, the newer stock does.
 If you’ve already bought one of these and yours only came with pressured baskets, you can get them directly from Sage Appliances, when they’re in stock, for a fiver.

-Pressured baskets (or dual walled baskets as Sage call them) on the other hand direct all of the extracted coffee through an exceptionally small hole, thus making pressure in the basket itself, which is supposedly a way to produce espresso without a capable espresso coffee coffee mill.
+Pressured baskets (or dual walled baskets as Sage call them) on the other hand direct all of the extracted coffee through a very small hole, thus making pressure in the basket itself, which is supposedly a way to produce espresso without a capable espresso grinding machine.

-So the idea is that you can work with pre-ground coffee beans (which are primarily speaking rather a little bit more coarse) or work with a grinding machine not capable of grinding fine enough to get good results via a basic baskets, for more accessible home espresso coffee coffee.
+So the idea is that you can use pre-ground coffee beans (which are primarily speaking rather a little more coarse) or use a grinder not capable of grinding fine enough to get good impacts via a fundamental baskets, for more accessible home espresso coffee coffee.

-To be fair to pressured or dual walled baskets, although I’ve just discussed them as only being fit for being used as indoor frisbees, I can actually see the benefit of these baskets.
+To be fair to pressured or dual walled baskets, though I’ve just mentioned them as only being fit for being used as indoor frisbees, I can just see the benefit of these baskets.

-Dialing in (meaning to fix the grind in order to nail the extraction) is a pain, it takes time and money in the terms of wasted coffee beans, and of course having a capable espresso mill suggests investment too – so I understand the idea of pressured baskets.
+Dialing in (meaning to fix the grind in order to nail the extraction) is a pain, it takes time and money in the terms of wasted coffee beans, and of course having a capable espresso grinder indicates investment too – so I discover the idea of pressured baskets.

 Sage / Breville Dual Wall Baskets.